 The principle of operation for DPLL mode after power-on reset and initialization is as follows.
-If APLL2 is in cascaded mode as shown in 2 24, VCO1 is held at its nominal center frequency of 2.5 GHz while APLL2 locks.
+If APLL2 is in Cascaded mode as shown in \boxtimes 9-3, VCO1 is held at the nominal center frequency of 2.5 GHz while APLL2 locks.
 Then APLL1 locks the VCO1 frequency to the external XO input and operates in free-run mode.
 Once a valid DPLL reference input is detected, the DPLL begins lock acquisition.
 The DPLL TDC compares the phase of the selected reference input clock and the FB divider clock (from VCO1) and generates a digital correction word corresponding to the phase error.
 The correction word is filtered by the DLF, and the DLF output controls the APLL1 N divider SDM to pull the VCO1 frequency into lock with the reference input.
-VCO2 will track the VCO1 domain during DPLL lock acquisition and locked modes, allowing APLL2's clock domain to be synchronized to the DPLL reference input.
-Cascading APLL2 provides a high-frequency, ultra-low-jitter reference clock from VCO1 to minimize the APLL2 in-band phase noise/jitter impact that would otherwise occur if the APLL2's reference is from a XO/TCXO/OCXO with low frequency and/or high phase noise floor.
+VCO2 will track the VCO1 domain during DPLL lock acquisition and locked modes, allowing the user to synchronize the clock domain of the APLL2 to the DPLL reference input.
+Cascading APLL2 provides a high-frequency, ultra-low-jitter reference clock from VCO1 to minimize the APLL2 in-band phase noise/jitter impact that would otherwise occur if the reference of the APLL2 is from a XO/TCXO/OCXO with low frequency and/or high phase noise floor.

-If APLL2 is not cascaded as shown in  25, VCO2 will lock to the XO input after initialization and operate independently of the DPLL/APLL1 domain.
+If APLL2 is not cascaded as shown in 🗵 9-4, VCO2 will lock to the XO input after initialization and operate independently of the DPLL/APLL1 domain.